 Where there are more applicants than places available, waiting lists will operate for each year group according to the oversubscription criteria shown above and without regard to the date the application was received or when a child's name was added to the waiting list.
-Children with statements of special educational need will take priority over children on a waiting list.
+Children with an Education, Health & Care Plan will take priority over children on a waiting list.

-Waiting lists for entry to Reception and Secondary school will be maintained strictly in accordance with the admissions criteria for the school until the last day of the Autumn term.
+Waiting lists for entry to Reception and Secondary school will be maintained strictly in accordance with the admissions criteria for the school until 31 December.
 Parents wishing to remain on the waiting list after this date must write to Merton Local Authority by 31 December, stating their wish and providing their child's name, date of birth and the name of their current school.

 New applications for Year 7 from 1 September and for other year groups will be considered through the in-year admission process.
-For in-year applications, children with an Education, Health & Care Plan or statement of special educational needs, those to be admitted through the borough's Fair Access Protocol, looked after children and previously looked after children (see notes at 4.5.1) will take priority over children on a waiting list.
+For in-year applications, children with an Education, Health & Care Plan, those to be admitted through the borough's Fair Access Protocol, looked after children and previously looked after children (see notes at 4.5.1) will take priority over children on a waiting list.
 Waiting lists are then held according to the remaining admissions criteria for the school.